Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Methods

 \subsection{Weekday effects}

 An additional difficulty arises from the fact that in practice the observations $D_t$ contain strong weekday and holiday effects.
 The top-left plot of Fig. \ref{stl-1} shows the time series of log detections in Switzerland during a ten month period.
 A weekday effect is clearly visible.
 As it is approximately constant on the logarithmic scale, the weekday effect is multiplicative.
 The figure also shows the smooth trend $\bar{D}_t$, weekday effects and remainder obtained from the additive decomposition of $\log D_t$ by the method of \citet{rb1990stl}, using the function \verb+stl+ in $R$.
 Holiday effects appear as outliers in the remainder since we use the robust version of the method.
-The effect of holidays which did not fall on a weekend (Christmas Eve, Christmas, New Years Eve, New Year, Good Friday, Easter Monday, Ascension and Whitsun Monday) is clearly visible.
+The effect of holidays which did not fall on a weekend (Christmas Eve, Christmas, New Year's Eve, New Year's Day, Good Friday, Easter Monday, Ascension and Whitsun Monday) is clearly visible.
 The cause of somewhat smaller outliers at the end of September 2020 and at the end of June 2021 is not clear.

 In order to deal with weekday effects, one should choose a delay distribution that depends on the day of the week.
-In Appendix \ref{app-weekday}, we describe two ways for introducing a weekday effect into a time invariant delay distribution.
+In the Supplementary Material \ref{app-weekday}, we describe two ways for introducing a weekday effect into a time invariant delay distribution.
 If we assume these weekday effects to be time-invariant, we could choose a prior for them and estimate them at the same time as infections and reproduction numbers.
-However, Figure \ref{weekdays} indicates that the weekday effects also change slowly over time.
+However, Figure \ref{weekdays} in the Supplementary Material indicates that the weekday effects also change slowly over time.
 Moreover, we would then also have to estimate a delay distribution which can handle holiday effects and other artifacts visible in the remainder term in Fig. \ref{stl-1}.
 Finally, since the reproduction numbers depend on contact rates, weekday and holiday effects could also be present in the reproduction numbers.

 We leave this problem for future research and use, following \citet{huisman2022estimation}, a simpler procedure: We first remove weekday effects and estimate smooth trend data $\bar{D}_{1:T}$ from raw data $D_{1:T}$ and then draw samples from the posterior given $\bar{D}_{1:T}$ instead of $D_{1:T}$, assuming a time-invariant delay distribution.